datafylab/kozy-firmware/README.md

 Of course, first of all, this is created for personal projects.
 > It's supposed to be a simple replacement for ROS, with various elements to make it easier to configure and modify devices, graphs, etc. But it's still in an incredibly early stage of development, and I don't think anything great will come out of it.

+## System requirements
+   - Python 3.11.13
+   - One of any display for access to Kozy-Contro-Panel

 ## How to install?
 1. Сlone the repository::